 We’ve always known that Estonia is a global leader in e-government, becoming the first country to offer e-residency in 2014 which encourages freelancers, digital entrepreneurs, location independent business owners, to set up a remote company in Estonia.

-On the 3rd of June Estonia finally created a digital nomad visa that allows remote workers to work as foreign employers or as a location independent freelancer.
+On the 3rd of June 2020, Estonia finally created a digital nomad visa that allows remote workers to work as foreign employers or as location-independent freelancers.

 According to THIS ARTICLE, which is the first one to break the news, the Digital Nomad visas are subject to the general regulation of issuing visas and no Digital Nomad will get an automatic right to gain the visa – their backgrounds will be checked as thoroughly as all the other visa applicants.